 “The USPSTF recommends either screening every 3 years with cervical cytology [Pap test] alone or every 5 years with high-risk human papillomavirus (hrHPV) testing alone in women ages 30 to 65 years.”

-That recommendation to use just one of the two screening methods is a change from the Task Force’s previous recommendation.
-In 2012, the USPSTF recommended women age 30 to 64 undergo both the HPV and Pap tests every five years.
+Furthermore, the recommendation to use just one of the two screening methods is a change from the Task Force’s previous guidelines.
+Also, in 2012, the USPSTF recommended women age 30 to 64 undergo both the HPV and Pap tests every five years.
 However, many major medical organizations still recommend both exams.
 These include the American Cancer Society, the American College of Physicians and the American Congress of Obstetricians and Gynecologists.

-According to, simplifying the cervical cancer screening could result in missed diagnoses, especially among at-risk populations.
-The article states:
+According to, simplifying the cervical cancer screening could result in missed diagnoses.
+This is especially true among at-risk populations.
+Additionally, the article states:

 “A proposal to simplify cervical cancer screening could end up missing some cancers, researchers and patient advocates say.
 And that could be especially true for minority women.
 Latina and black women already have the highest rates of cervical cancer in the U.S., and more than half of women with the disease were not screened in the five years before their diagnosis, according to the Centers for Disease Control and Prevention.”

 At Women’s Care Florida, we follow the current for low-risk women.
-(Depending on your risk factors, your provider may recommend more frequent screenings.
-Women who have an abnormal cervical cancer screening test result, a history of cervical cancer, HIV, or a weakened immune system may need additional screening.)
+Depending on your risk factors, your provider may recommend more frequent screenings.
+Furthermore, women who have an abnormal cervical cancer screening test result, a history of cervical cancer, HIV, or a weakened immune system may need additional screening.

 If you are: